 When it comes to moving your car to another state, these are the key documents to get familiar with:

-• Title – your certificate of legal ownership of your vehicle
+- Title – your certificate of legal ownership of your vehicle (includes odometer disclosure up to 20 model years under federal rules in most cases; NHTSA)

-• Registration – a document that establishes a legal link between you and your vehicle
+- Registration – a document that establishes a legal link between you and your vehicle (issued after taxes/fees are paid and prerequisites like inspections/VIN verification are met where required)

-• Plates – your evidence of official state registration
+- Plates – your evidence of official state registration (plate issuance often hinges on completing inspections/emissions where applicable)

 These are the most important documents tied to you and your car, since they prove your ownership, ability to operate, and legal status of your vehicle.
-Without them you run the risk of ticketing, added stress, and the prolonging of an inevitable trip to the DMV you’ll need to take, or subsequent trips entirely.
+Expect to show proof of insurance, complete VIN/odometer verification where required, and pay state/local taxes and fees at titling/registration.
+Missing deadlines can bring late penalties or citations, adding stress and prolonging inevitable DMV visits.

 Title & Registration